-59. This Panel will follow the procedure in paragraph 67 of the General Panel Guidelines when referral to external reviewers for expert advice becomes necessary for panel assessment.
-External reviews may be sought in the cases for which members of the Panel do not have the necessary expertise such as outputs in foreign language or niche research work.
+59. This Panel will follow the procedure in paragraph 67 of the General Panel Guidelines if referral to external reviewers for expert advice becomes necessary for panel assessment.

 Trial Assessment

 60. With reference to paragraphs 91-93 of the General Panel Guidelines, the Panel will conduct a trial assessment using a sample of submissions selected from universities' submissions.
 These sample submissions will be assessed by all members of the Panel.
 Members will share among themselves any important observations in the assessment to ensure fairness and consistency in the actual assessment.
 Submissions used for the trial assessment will be assessed afresh during the main assessment period regardless of their assessment results during the trial.
 The Panel will decide on the sample size after the submissions are received.